stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (ilankham−stat6250): When he makes them, yes.
 - Question (aoneill2-stat6250): Is the professor pretty much available any time the snoozing autoreply message is not received in response?
 - Answer (ilankham−stat6250): My availability varies, but I'll respond to messages in Slack as quickly as I can.
+- *Question* (yren10-stat6250): Is sending e-maill faster than direct message on Slack if we want to contact professor?
+- *Answer* (yren10-stat6250): I think it's a yes, professor usually checks email first befor he checks Slack.

 [Course Structure Quiz, Problem 10]